Isaac-DeFrain/blog/posts/building-this-blog-01-humble-beginnings.md

 _Solution_:

 [Custom Vite plugins](../../vite.config.ts) handle all necessary transformations during the build process.
 The plugins run at different stages (`buildStart`, `transformIndexHtml`, `closeBundle`) to ensure proper ordering and availability of files.
 This approach keeps the source code clean while generating production-ready artifacts.
-The details of this process are covered in [part 4](./building-this-blog-04-build-time-processing.md) and [part 6](./building-this-blog-06-manifest-validation.md) of this series.
+The details of this process are covered in [part 2](./building-this-blog-02-routing-for-github-pages-01.md) and [part 4](./building-this-blog-04-testing.md) of this series.

-#### Internal post/section linking
+#### Post/section linking for GitHub Pages

 _Problem_:

-1. Links to other blog posts (e.g. `./building-this-blog-02-spa-routing.md`) triggered full page navigation instead of SPA routing.
+1. Links to other blog posts (e.g. `./building-this-blog-02-routing-for-github-pages-part-1.md`) triggered full page navigation instead of our routing.
 This worked in development (Vite handles SPA routing), but failed on GitHub Pages because it doesn't support client-side routing.
 2. Links to sections (same-post or cross-post, hash fragments like `#this-blogs-tech-choices`) within blog posts weren't being indexed or handled in any way, thus didn't work locally or on GitHub Pages.
 3. After initially resolving the section link problem, the scrolling was a little off.
 Basically the header and topic bar were covering the section title.

 _Solution_:

-We added _link interception_ and utilized our existing SPA routing by
+We added _link interception_ and utilized our existing routing by

 1. Detecting clicks on internal links within blog content via event delegation.
 2. Extracting the post ID from the link URL (handling base path and `.md` extensions).